systemd/mkosi/mkosi.md

   only supported on images that contain a boot loader, i.e. those built with `Bootable=yes` (see below).
 This command must be executed as `root` unless the image already exists and `-f` is not specified.
-  Some qemu arguments (such as those set by `Netdev=yes`) may also prevent qemu from starting when this command is executed by a non-root user.

 `ssh`